 Phone screen recording with a call bubble Mimics the content people are already consuming

-But visuals alone aren’t enough.
-The real driver is curiosity-first messaging with a sense of change:
+Visuals alone aren’t enough.
+The real driver is curiosity-first messaging:

 • “Almost everyone overlooks this Easter planning idea”